FilippoGalli001/Drift-Music-AI/README.md

     -   The user's voice is captured through the web interface.
     -   **Prosodic Analysis:** A pre-trained **Wav2Vec2** model analyzes the audio's intonation, rhythm, and timbre to extract valence and arousal values.
     -   **Semantic Analysis:** **OpenAI's Whisper** transcribes the speech to text.
 The text is then analyzed using the **NRC-VAD Lexicon** to find the corresponding valence and arousal scores for the words used.
-    -   **Fused Emotion:** The results from both paths are combined via a weighted average to produce a final, more accurate `(Valence, Arousal)` coordinate.
+    -   **Fused Emotion:** The results from both paths are combined via a weighted average to produce a final `(Valence, Arousal)` coordinate.

 2.  **Emotion-to-MIDI Generation (Python)**
     -   The `(Valence, Arousal)` values are fed into the **`midi-emotion`** generative model.